gracechin/gracechin.github.io/_posties/2023-05-01-past-websites.md

 ### 2022

 In 2022, I updated my website and used [Jekyll](http://jekyllrb.com/) for my very first time.
 It all started when I came across [Ian Li's website](https://www.ianli.com/) during my time as a researcher.
 I really liked the design of the website.
-Though the design is simple, clean, and easy to understand, it still manages to present character and individuality through the color scheme, illustrations, and layout.
+Though the design is simple, clean, and easy to understand, it still manages to present character and individuality through the colour scheme, illustrations, and layout.
 I also enjoyed looking through the fun personal projects.

 Inspired by the website and his work, I dug into his GitHub account to get some hints on how he implemented his website.
 That was when I was first introduced to Jekyll!
 After some self-learning and trial-and-error, I am now a fan of Jekyll.
 Unlike how my original website ([source code](https://github.com/gracechin/gracechin.github.io/tree/0177e838e07e2a3edfa77010c18471b045b701bf)) was built, which involved a fair amount of copy-and-pasting HTML code (e.g., for the navigation bar and footer), Jekyll produces a complete static website based on given content and templates.
 Using Jekyll reduced code repetition and allowed for easier content management of the website.

 ![2022-website](/assets/posties/2022-website.png)

-_My 2022 website_
+<figcaption>My 2022 website</figcaption>

 ### Next